atineoSE/SecretSanta/README.md

 Send private Secret Santa emails, assigning a random friend to give a present to.

 Benefits:
-* 😤 Fully private: No more sharing your friends' emails with dodgy websites
+* 😤 Fully private: No more sharing your friends' emails with dodgy websites.
-* 💆‍♀️ Simple and lightweight: No need for configuring email servers or dedicated hosting
+* 💆‍♀️ Simple and lightweight: No need for configuring email servers or dedicated hosting.
-* 😎 Reuse your Gmail account: Emails are sent from your Gmail account that your friends already know
+* 😎 Reuse your Gmail account: Emails are sent from your Gmail account, so no suspicious-looking senders.

 ## What is Secret Santa?